VeedJohnson/VeedJohnson/README.md

 ## I'm a web Designer and Developer!

-- 🌱 I’m currently learning JS
+- 🌱 I’m constantly learning JS
 - 👯 I’m looking to collaborate with other developers
 - 🥅 2022 Goals: Contribute more to Open Source projects